comraderoyce/and-wells/content/writing/measurement.md

 +++

-Here's a brief overview of techniques for measuring advertising and its success or failure in the market.
+A brief overview of techniques for measuring advertising and its success or failure in the market.

 <!--more-->